tmpfs/linkdown/doc/readme/manual.md

 ## Manual

 Run `linkdown help` for the program manual, use `linkdown help <cmd>` for individual command man pages.
-You can view quick help on commands and options with `linkdown -h` or `linkdown -help`.
+You can view quick help on commands and options with `linkdown -h` or `linkdown --help`.